the-punisher-29/MedSync/README.md

 ### User Interface
 1. **Medicine Ordering**: Users can browse medicines, add items to a cart, and proceed with checkout.
-2. **UPI QR Payments**: Seamless payments through UPI with QR code generation and payment screenshot upload for verification.
+2. **Payment Options**: Support for both Cash on Delivery and UPI payments.
+Seamless payments through UPI with QR code generation and payment screenshot upload for verification.
 3. **Order Tracking**: Users can view the status and history of their orders for easy reordering.
 4. **User Feedback**: A contact form allows direct communication with the pharmacy; users can also leave reviews in their profiles.
 5. **Profile Management**: Users can view and edit personal details, access their order history, and manage reviews.